The Agentic Canvas: How to Turn Meetings Into Work

 Write the board so it reads without you

-The test for any AI whiteboard for remote teams is simple: can a teammate in another time zone open the board cold and understand what was decided and what's next?
+The test for any AI whiteboard for remote teams is simple: can a teammate in another time zone open the board cold and understand what's next?
 If they need a synchronous walkthrough, the board failed.
-Have the agent generate a short "if you're catching up" summary at the top of every session, with decisions, owners, and open questions.

 Let context survive across the meeting and the canvas

-The reason teams drown in tools is that context dies at every handoff—the call doesn't know what's on the board, the board doesn't know what was said.
+The reason teams drown in tools is that context dies at every handoff.
 This is the SaaS sprawl tax we've written about before: the average knowledge worker switches between nine apps a day, losing the thread each time.
-A true collaborative AI workspace keeps the conversation and the canvas in one place, so the AI sees both.
-This is exactly the bet Coommit makes—video, a shared canvas, and contextual AI in a single surface—so nothing gets lost in the gap between your meeting tool and your whiteboard.
+A true collaborative AI workspace keeps the conversation and the canvas in one place.
+This is exactly the bet Coommit makes—video, a shared canvas, and contextual AI in a single surface—so nothing gets lost in the gap.

 Make async the default, not the fallback

-For distributed teams, the canvas shines between meetings, not just during them.
-Let people add to the board on their own schedule and have the agent reconcile the additions, so a follow-the-sun team can move a project forward across three time zones without a single live call.
+For distributed teams, the canvas shines between meetings.
 That's the real promise of agentic AI in the workspace: work that continues when you're offline.

 Rolling Out the Agentic Canvas: A 30-Day Plan

 New AI collaboration tools fail on adoption, not capability.
-Here's a 30-day rollout that gets a real team to fluency without overwhelming them.
+Here's how to get a real team to fluency without overwhelming them.

 Set expectations honestly.
 The first week feels slower because you're learning a new motion.
 The payoff—meetings that end with shipped work—shows up around week three.
 Teams that quit before then never see it.